Fever Fever (album)

-Fever Fever (stylized as Fever*Fever) is a 1999 album by Puffy AmiYumi.
+Fever Fever (stylized as Fever*Fever) is the third studio album by Japanese pop rock duo Puffy AmiYumi.

-History
+Overview

 "Puffy de Rumba" was released as a single on December 12, 1998.
 In the music video, Ōnuki and Yoshimura sing and dance in a magical garden with Jimi Hendrix.

 "Tararan"/"Puffy no Tourmen" was released as a single on August 29, 1998.
 The music video has Ōnuki and Yoshimura singing, interspersed with scenes of a traveling polar bear.

 "Yume no tame ni" was released as a single on June 9, 1999.